jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 what could be said about the validity of common comparisons like SAST vs SCA and SAST vs DAST?
+Which one is best?
 It's plain to see
 that these methods are executed with different scopes within the same object of assessment.
-They each benefit software security in their own way.
+They each benefit software security in their own way and offer their own advantages.
 So,
 if you ask us
 whether any one of these methods is better than the other two,